pineunity/apmec/doc/source/contributor/monitor-api.rst

 Introduction
 -------------

-Apmec monitoring framework provides the NFV operators and MEA vendors to write a pluggable driver that monitors the various status conditions of the MEA entities it deploys and manages.
+Apmec monitoring framework provides the MEC operators and MEA vendors to write a pluggable driver that monitors the various status conditions of the MEA entities it deploys and manages.